 30-year mortgage rates

-The average rate for a 30-year fixed-rate mortgage is 3.07 percent, increasing 6 basis points over the previous seven days.
-This time last month, the average interest rate on a 30-year loan was less favorable, at 3.10 percent.
+The average rate for a 30-year fixed-rate mortgage is 2.87 percent, unchanged over the previous seven days.
+This time last month, the average rate on a 30-year mortgage loan was higher, at 2.92 percent.

 Pros and cons of the 30-year mortgage

 - Lower monthly payment.
-The 30-year mortgage offers lower, more affordable payments spread over time compared with shorter-term mortgages.
+Compared to a shorter term, such as 15 years, the 30-year mortgage offers lower, more affordable payments spread over time.

 - Flexibility.
-Lower monthly payments can free up some of your monthly budget for other goals, like saving for emergencies, retirement, college tuition or home repairs and maintenance.
+Lower monthly payments can free up some of your monthly budget for other goals, like building an emergency fund, contributing to retirement or college tuition, or saving for home repairs and maintenance.